High-fidelity gate set for exchange-coupled singlet-triplet qubits: Acknowledgments

-{\em Acknowledgments} -- This work was supported by computing resources granted by RWTH Aachen University under project rwth0279, the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 679342), the Impulse and Networking Fund of the Helmholtz Association and Deutsche Forschungsgemeinschaft under Grant No. BL 1197/4-1.
+We acknowledge helpful discussions with Tobias Hölzer.
+This work was supported by computing resources granted by RWTH Aachen University under project rwth0279, the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 679342), the Impulse and Networking Fund of the Helmholtz Association and Deutsche Forschungsgemeinschaft under Grant No. BL 1197/4-1.
 P.C. acknowledges support by Deutsche Telekom Stiftung.
 M.A.W. acknowledges the support of the U.S. Fulbright student program.

+Reprinted with permission from Pascal Cerfontaine, René Otten, M. A. Wolfe, Patrick Bethke, and Hendrik Bluhm, Physical Review B 101, 155311 (2020).
+Copyright 2020 by the American Physical Society.